tjpotenza/kubernetes-modules/README.md

 +------------------------------------------------------------------------------------------------------------------------------+--------------------------+
 ```

-## Module-Specific Notes

-### Endpoint

-The `shared_endpoint` module creates a regional DNS record for a given service, and creates a rule for it on the ALB behind that DNS record.
-That endpoint can be associated with the clusters behind it in two distinct manners; one that works well for `Ingress`-based services and one that works well for `NodePort`-based services.

-#### `Ingress`-Based

-This module can accept a map of `Target Groups` that will _all_ be attached to the `Listener Rule` and can be individually weighted.
-This setup allows for more readable Terraform in my opinion, and easily allows for different clusters within a region to receive different proportions of traffic.
-It does _not_ allow for the ALB to automatically remove a cluster from rotation based on healthchecks, however: an ALB will route requests among all `Target Groups` attached to the corresponding `Listener Rule`, regardless if any nodes in that cluster are passing their healthchecks.
-Additional, `Target Group` healthchecks cannot currently send a `Host` header, so they are not particularly useful with `Ingress`-based services.

-#### `NodePort`-Based
-As mentioned above, `Target Group` healthchecks cannot currently send `Host` headers.
-This module can be configured with `var.shared_target_group` to create and attach a service-specific `Target Group` to the `Listener Rule`, which can be configured to properly evaluate a `NodePort`-based service's health.
-That `Target Group` can be fed into the `var.target_group_arns` of a `control_plane` and `workers` modules to attach the nodes for all clusters.

 ## Roadmap / Planned Changes / Wish List

 A few of the ideas I've been mulling over, but haven't had the opportunity to implement are: